- What are parenting goals

 Parent-centered goals focus on the parents’ needs, such as obedience and compliance.

-Parents with parent-centered goals are often concerned about control.
-In the short term, they want to end or change a certain behavior to meet their own needs.
+Those with parent-centered goals are often concerned about control.
+In the short term, they want to change a certain behavior to meet their own needs.

-These parents tend to use power assertion in discipline, such as punishment or threat of punishment.
+These parents tend to use power assertion in discipline, such as yelling, punishment, or threat of punishment.

 When misbehavior appears, they attribute it to the situation or the environment rather than the child’s innate quality or intention.

 Relation-centered goals concentrate on fostering close relationships and harmonious connections among family members.